gkguerra/bach-app/README.md

 - My guilty pleasure is watching the Bachelor/Bachelorette!
 I figure I should put my knowledge of the show to good use in developing this application.
 - I think other viewers of the Bachelor/Bachelorette might actually use this application!

+## User Stories:

+- As a user, I want to be able to create and name my own crew of contestants and add it to the list of crews.
+- As a user, I want to be able to see my crew ranked amongst the list of other crews.
+- As a user, I want to be able to check the statistics of contestants on my crew.
+- As a user, I want to be able to view the biographies of each contestant.
+- As a user, I want to be able to view the current status of all contestants (eliminated, eligible).
+- As a user, I want to be able to update the statistics of contestants.